 - c.
 If the Security Extension is implemented, there is no option to have only one VTOR register.
-The options are either zero or two.
-If the Security Extension is not implemented, there is no option to have two VTOR registers.
-The options are - d.
+The options are either zero or two. - If the Security Extension is not implemented, there is no option to have two VTOR registers.
+The options are either zero or one. - d.
 Instruction fetches and PPB accesses are always little-endian. - e.
 Only when Halting debug support is present. - f.
 Requires Serial-Wire interfaces for DAP.